Westchester DUI Lawyer/

 Driving while intoxicated

-The penalty for driving while intoxicated is a fine of $500 to $1,000, jail time for up to one year, and license revocation for at least six months.
+The penalty for driving while intoxicated is a fine of $500 to $1,000, jail time for up to one year, license revocation for at least six months, and having an ignition interlock device (IID) installed on your vehicle for one year.
 Subsequent offenses may receive stiffer penalties.

 Aggravated driving while intoxicated

-The penalty for aggravated driving while intoxicated is a fine of $1,000 to $2,500, up to one year in jail, and license revocation for at least one year.
+The penalty for aggravated driving while intoxicated is a fine of $1,000 to $2,500, up to one year in jail, license revocation for at least one year, and having an ignition interlock device (IID) installed on your vehicle for one year.
 Subsequent offenses may receive stiffer penalties.

 Driving while ability impaired by alcohol

-The penalty for driving with ability impaired by alcohol is a fine of $300 to $500, up to 15 days’ jail time, and license suspension for 90 days.
+The penalty for driving with ability impaired by alcohol is a fine of $300 to $500, up to 15 days in jail, and license suspension for 90 days.

 Driving while ability impaired by a single drug other than alcohol